refinedev/refine/documentation/docs/core/hooks/auth/use-register/index.md

 ## Usage

-**refine** provides a default registration page, page which handles the registration flow manually.
+**Refine** provides a default registration page, page which handles the registration flow manually.
 If you want to use a custom registration page however, you can use the `useRegister` hook like this:

 ```tsx title="pages/customRegisterPage"